Ezequiel Tovar Player Props: Rockies vs. Brewers

 Ezequiel Tovar At The Plate

-- Tovar is hitting .217 with six doubles, a triple, a home run and five walks.
+- Tovar has six doubles, a triple, a home run and five walks while hitting .219.

-- Tovar enters this game on a five-game hitting streak.
-During his last outings, he's hitting .353 with one homer.
+- Tovar is batting .333 with one homer during his last outings and is on a six-game hitting streak.

-- Tovar has picked up a hit in 17 of 27 games this season, with multiple hits three times.
+- Tovar has reached base via a hit in 18 games this season (of 28 played), and had multiple hits in three of those games.

-- He has homered in one of 27 games, and in 1% of his plate appearances.
+- He has gone deep in one of 28 games, and in 1% of his plate appearances.

-- In eight games this year, Tovar has picked up an RBI, with more than one RBI once.
+- Tovar has driven in a run in eight games this year (28.6%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.